ElemeFE/mongodb-doc-cn/crud/insert.md

 This page provides examples of insert operations in MongoDB.

-CREATING A COLLECTION

-If the collection does not currently exist, insert operations will create the collection.

-This page provides examples of insert operations in MongoDB.

-CREATING A COLLECTION
+> CREATING A COLLECTION
+>

-If the collection does not currently exist, insert operations will create the collection.
+> If the collection does not currently exist, insert operations will create the collection.
+>

 ## Insert a Single Document